 These are the seven wastes of lean as described by the Toyota Productive System.
-However, some experts of the Lean Manufacturing field say there is an important eighth waste that must be considered.
-They describe it as a human waste which refers to talent and skills being misused.
+However, some experts in the Lean Manufacturing field say there is an important eighth waste that must be considered.
+They describe it as human waste which refers to talent and skills being misused.

 After these wastes are identified, it is time to put one or more Lean Manufacturing techniques into practice.
 Here are some of the most used Lean tools.

 There is an important practice in Lean Manufacturing, which is measuring processing times and flow times for each productive process.
 These times make it possible to calculate the process capacity in order to identify the bottleneck activity.

 A bottleneck activity is something that limits the turnout of the process.
 After identifying the bottleneck, actions are taken to improve the performance of the activity, thus improving overall productivity.

 Takt means “cycle” in German.
 This Lean Manufacturing technique helps to determine the cycle of production.

 This time is calculated by dividing the time available in a period by the demand in a period.
 For example, 480 minutes of work per day (8h) to produce 2400 units results in a takt time of 480/2400 = 0.2 minutes.

 By calculating this time, it is possible to align the pace of production with customer or market demand.
 It usually results in a reduction of transportation, inventory, motion, waiting, over-processing, overproduction and defects.
 So all the seven wastes of Lean Manufacturing.

 - Delivery by Fractory